We've been notified about this issue and we'll take a look at it shortly.

 The Portal has been designed to centralise all of the submissions to the Commission.
 By submitting on the Portal, you are able to view your submitted spreadsheet history.

 This is a relatively quick process for the firm's "Super User" to complete.
-The Super User should click on the “manage users” link on the homepage and select the user from the list on the “permissions for...” drop down box.
-The Super User can then either apply the relevant permissions by clicking “add” under submit or prepare for the individual entities, or, where there are several entities, clicking on the "Add entities" button allows the quick selection of multiple entities and the prepare or submit permission to be applied across them all.
+The Super User should click on the “Manage Permissions” link on the homepage and select the user from the list on the “permissions for...” drop down box.
+The Super User can then either apply the relevant permissions by clicking “add” under submit or prepare for the individual entities, or, where there are several entities, clicking on the "Set permissions across multiple entities" button.

 Yes, once you have logged into the Portal, if you click on your name on the top right hand side of the page, there is an option called “change password”.
-Follow this link to proceed in changing your password.
+Follow this link to change your password.

-On the login page, there is a link entitled “Forgotten your password?”
+On the login page, there is a link for “Forgotten your password?”
 When this link is clicked you are taken to a new page and prompted to enter your email address.
-After this you will be sent an email containing a link that enables you to reset your password .
+After this you will be sent an email containing a link that enables you to reset your password.

 All entities have been sent a letter containing Super User code.
 Once registered on the Portal, you are able to enter the Super User code in the box provided.